 Look at the example below.
 Snov.io not only describes the features of its email finder but also explains why it’s worth trying.

 A subscription form is a core thing to include on your landing page.
 It’s the main component you need because people leave their contact info you can use for your future marketing activities.
-It can be a short form that might require only entering a visitor’s email address or a longer form where a visitor should include their first name, email, phone number or other details relevant for your product or service.
+It can be a short form that might require only entering a visitor’s email address or a longer form where a visitor should include their first name, email, phone number, or other details relevant for your product or service.

 Remember, the more fields you add to the form, the more bounces you will have since people avoid filling in long forms.
 So, the best option is to ask for a name and email or at least make the fields not obligatory to fill in.

 SendPulse offers its users pre-designed subscription forms and a flexible form builder that requires no HTML knowledge.
+Create multichannel forms to collect not only users' email addresses but let them contact you via a chatbot in Facebook Messenger and Telegram.
+Check out such a form below.

 Below is an example of a subscription form that collects only an email address.
 Besides, it eliminates typical users’ pain points and offers an incentive for young, growing companies.